 I will first clear a common confusion.
 The lending group Creamfinance is totally unrelated to the crypto project with the same name (which is actually an acronym for Crypto Rules Everything Around Me).
 The latter made the headlines in October 2021 as it lost 130 millions dollars after a hack.

 As usual, in addition to checking the financial reports, my reference for evaluating loan originators’ reliability is ExploreP2P’s ratings for Mintos originators.
-They currently rate Creamfinance 62 out of 100 – this rating was increased thanks to the great financial results for 2021 -.
-It is much lower than for Moncera (around 80) or Robocash (recently decreased to 74), but it’s similar to many competitors such as Lendermarket, Afranga or ViaInvest.
+They currently rate Creamfinance 67 out of 100 (or 68, as there’s a small inconsistency between the two ratings in the page).
+This score was increased thanks to the great financial results for 2021.
+It is much lower than for Moncera (around 80) but it’s similar to many competitors such as Lendermarket, Afranga or ViaInvest.
+It’s even getting close to Robocash‘s 72/100, as this platform’s rating was downgraded after their financial results were negatively impacted by the war in Ukraine and the sanctions against Russia.

 Reporting & statistics availability